ThatLukeDev/macro-recorder/README.md

 ---

-For inquiries on why the program is flagged as a virus by Windows, the [virustotal](https://www.virustotal.com/gui/file/5bf71436a50bee20ab678081421a8667233c05c294acdf4f42ad16ef807f4a58) scan is available, showing safe, and you can [whitelist](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) the program:
+For inquiries on why the program is flagged as a virus by Windows, this is a false flag.
+The [virustotal](https://www.virustotal.com/gui/file/5bf71436a50bee20ab678081421a8667233c05c294acdf4f42ad16ef807f4a58) scan is available, showing safe.

+Even verified macro recorders such as [TinyTask](https://tinytask.net/) get flagged by [virustotal](https://www.virustotal.com/gui/file/75e06ac5b7c1adb01ab994633466685e3dcef31d635eba1734fe16c7893ffe12), but are not flagged by windows as they have paid for a [certificate](https://en.wikipedia.org/wiki/Extended_Validation_Certificate) (this is what the blue unrecognised app screen means).

+You can [whitelist](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) the program:
 `Windows Defender` > `Protection History` > `Threat Blocked` > `Actions` > `Allow`

 ---